TretasPt/PI_JJKR/README.md

 - Sprint;
 - Crouch;
 - ~~Player spawn on the ground;~~
-- Make sure the player doesn't spawn in a tree;
+- ~~Make sure the player doesn't spawn in a tree;~~
+- Randomly assign mean and variance to the forest spawners;
 - Menu;

 ## SOURCES